fsantanna/pingus/ceu/README.md

 The direct style of Céu has some advantages:

-* It uses structured control flow (i.e., sequences and loops) instead of an explicit stack and continuation variable.
+* It uses structured control flow (i.e., sequences and loops) instead of an explicit stack and a continuation variable.
 * The screens are decoupled from one another, i.e., the `Worldmap` has no references to `Story`, which has no references to `Credits`.
 * The flow between the screens is self-contained in a single loop instead of